Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I'm a massive fan.
 I think I've researched too much.

-Obama, the Illuminati, that pyramid with the eyeball.
+this whole thing stinks.
+Obama, the Illuminati, with that pyramid with the eyeball.

-No, but it has been fun kind of to just revisit your work and just remind myself, like, kind of anecdotally, the moments in my life that I interacted with it.
+No, but it has been fun kind of to just revisit your work and just remind myself, like, kind of anecdotally, the moments of my life that I interacted with it.

 And just kind of the...
 How old are you, if I may ask?